 Just like anything in life, websites should be ADA compliant.
 ADA stands for The Americans with Disabilities Act and even though not all websites are legally required to be ADA compliant, it would be great if they were.

 But what do websites need to be ADA compliant, how do you comply with a website, and what does the result look like?

 If these are some of the questions you’re wondering, you’re in the right place.
-Below, I’ll share more on ADA compliance and types of websites, but I’ll also share 15 of the best ADA compliant website examples in 2021 so keep on reading!
+Below, I’ll share more on ADA compliance and types of websites, but I’ll also share 15 of the best ADA compliant website examples so keep on reading!

 The Americans with Disabilities Act was introduced in 1990 and it is a law that prevents discrimination against people with disabilities.